-The Job of a CNA
+The Role of a Certified Nursing Assistant

 - Furnishing basic services to patients

-- Taking patient's vital signs
+- Checking patient's vital signs

 - Keeping a record of patient's health status